Best Natural Toothpaste for Strong & Healthy Teeth

 Glycerin – Most of the natural toothpaste brands I looked at contain glycerin, which gives toothpaste its smooth mouthfeel.
 Glycerin can be animal or plant derived but I’m pretty sure even conventional brands use the plant-based variety (because, yuk!).
 Anyway, the only potential negative I read about glycerin was from the Essential Oxygen brand (see below), who said that glycerin coats teeth and inhibits the process of re-enameling.
 I’ll be curious to see if glycerin-free becomes a trend, but for now it’s pretty common.
 EWG rates glycerin a 2 or low hazard.

 Xylitol and Stevia – These are the two most popular sweeteners for natural toothpastes.
 Both are naturally derived from plants and are considered safe, unlike some of the artificial sweeteners used in conventional toothpaste.
+Xylitol has also been shown to reduce cavity-causing bacteria, making it helpful as a complement to fluoride or hydroxyapatite.
+Note: Xylitol is toxic to dogs and cats.

 Essential Oils, Natural Extracts and Flavors – Many natural toothpaste brands use essential oils for flavoring, which can be either organically grown or not.
 Many essential oils also have anti-bacterial, anti-viral and anti-fungal properties, which is a bonus for oral care.
 There’s a bit of uncertainty when it comes to natural flavors so I prefer it when brands disclose all the individual components of a flavor (like peppermint oil or raspberry extract for instance).
 Some companies, like Hello, provide lots of details about their flavors and others just list Flavor.
 The EWG rates Flavor as a 4 because of this uncertainty.

 Fluoride – Sodium fluoride is the most controversial of ingredients in toothpaste.
 Most natural brands do not contain fluoride, but some do.
 Your dentist will tell you that the use of fluoride is important for replenishing lost minerals and strengthening teeth, and that it is most effective against cavities when applied directly to the teeth (as opposed to drinking it in tap water).
-Others warn that fluoride is a neurotoxin and that too much of it can cause problems ranging from discolored teeth to harm to the brain and nervous system (the EWG rates fluoride a 5 – a moderate hazard).
-I’m not here to convince you one way or the other, but here’s an interesting article discussing the pros and cons of fluoride in toothpaste.
-Bottom line, it’s a personal decision whether you use fluoride toothpaste or not.
+Others warn that fluoride is a neurotoxin and that too much of it can cause problems ranging from discolored teeth to harm to the brain and nervous system (the EWG rates fluoride a 2 to 5 – depending on usage).
+A few toothpastes containing fluoride are even EWG-Verified.

 Carrageenan – This thickening substance derived from seaweed is considered safe to use in personal care products, with a rating of 1 on EWG.
 However, carrageenan has a bad rap in the food industry for possible (although disputed) links to digestive inflammation.
 For now, I’m pretty comfortable with carrageenan in my toothpaste, but I’ll keep my eye on the research.